-Behold the bright blue butterfly,
+Behold the bright-blue butterfly,

-Flitting through enormous sky!
+Flitting through the light-blue sky!

 Did you see it flutter by?